-What Balsiger saw in Asahigaoka, no one here had seen before – or if they had, they hadn’t acted on it.
-With a café at the base, the prototype at Asahigaoka demonstrates the foundations of the economic model.
+What Balsiger saw in Asahigaoka, no one here had seen before.
+With a café at the base and the resultant crowds of young and old enjoying the area, the prototype at Asahigaoka demonstrates the foundations of the economic model.

 “The base is where your value is created.
 You want to keep the mountain bikers close to where the shops and restaurants are.
 If you build a flow trail to the top of Hirafu with a five-degree gradient, it would be 14km long and would take the average rider two hours to get down.
 So they might only come through your value zone once or twice.
 If there’s a short 500m course, people are going to be down here every 15 minutes so they are much more likely to buy a drink or something to eat than on a very long trail.”